fabric8io/ipaas-quickstarts/apps/gogs/ReadMe.md

-InfluxDB is an open-source distributed time series database with no external dependencies.
+Gogs is a self-hosted Git service written in GoGogs is a self-hosted Git service written in Go.

-More details on the <a href="http://influxdb.com/" target="influxdb">InfluxDB home page</a>.
+More details on the <a href="http://gogs.io/" target="gogs">Gogs home page</a>.